aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-use-gridjs-in-mobile/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## Use GridJs in mobile device
+## Use GridJs on a mobile device

 You can use GridJs smoothly on the mobile device.

-GridJs can adapts the mobile screen.
+GridJs can adapt to the mobile screen.

 Run the [demo of GridJs ](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/master/Examples_GridJs "demo of GridJs ")

 The default port of the demo project is 24262.

-You need to access the page through IP way on the mobile terminal http://localhost:24262/GridJs2/List .
+You need to access the page via IP on the mobile terminal http://localhost:24262/GridJs2/List.

-You can use a small tool like: iisexpress proxy.
+You can use a small tool such as iisexpress-proxy.

 Install with the following command: